danemacmillan/vagrantshell/README.md

 `vagrant ssh`.
 You are in CentOS as user, `vagrant`.
 For root access, type, `sudo su`.

-### (For Windows users only)

-Oddly, the dotfiles are not sourced during post-provision, so upon SSH'ing into the box for the first time, run `source ~/.dotfiles/bootsrap.sh`.
-This will change the color of your PS1 and add a tonne of handy functionality.

 ### Directories

 A default root directory of `develop.vagrant.dev` will be created in `sites`.